paulmars/paulmars.github.com/_posts/2012-11-16-shell-gamification.md

 ### Notifications when I forget.

-I needed immediately feedback of when I should have used an alias but forgot to.
+I needed immediate feedback of when I should have used an alias but forgot to.
 But, more important than that, I didn't want to be distracted by anything flashy.
 The notification must be small and persistent.

 I boiled down the feature set to this:

-* look at the aliases I current have defined
+* look at the aliases I currently have defined
 * look at the last command I executed
 * provide information about what I should have written as soon as I did something wrong